DataDog/datadog-ci/src/commands/deployment/README.md

 3. `datadog-ci deployment correlate` (you can check below the command syntax)
 4. `git push`

-Unfortunately if you are using [argo cd image updater][3] this command will not work since it relies on making the changes using `git commit`.
+If you are using [argo cd image updater][3] this command will not work since it relies on making the changes using `git commit`.

 Again, these steps need to happen in your CI since the end goal of this command is to correlate the pipeline doing the configuration changes with the associated deployments.